Stella has travelled widely throughout the Mediterranean and owns a holiday home there, so she has written extensively about this region.

-The modern part of Tetouan boasts a huge Majane hypermarket which sells just about everything.
-There are a selection of shops and boutiques and pleasant gardens.
+The modern part of Tetouan boasts a huge Majane hypermarket that sells just about everything.
+There's a selection of shops and boutiques and pleasant gardens.

 Summer visitors to Tetouan will most likely stay in the nearby developments in and around Marina Smir.
-Recommended self-catering locations are to be found at Capo Negro which is only ten minutes away from Tetouan whcih boasts a magnificent golf course.
-Also worthy of a mention is the Jawhara Smir development which was recently featured on a UK TV programme as providing outstanding holiday accommodation.
-For those who prefer a hotel centred holiday there is an opulent Barcelo Marina Smir at Tamuda Bay or the Kabila hotel which is slightly nearer to Tetouan.
+Recommended self-catering locations are to be found at Capo Negro which is only ten minutes away from Tetouan which boasts a magnificent golf course.
+Also worthy of mention is the Jawhara Smir development which was recently featured on a UK TV programme as providing outstanding holiday accommodation.
+For those who prefer a hotel-centred holiday, there is an opulent Barcelo Marina Smir at Tamuda Bay or the Kabila hotel which is slightly nearer to Tetouan.

 Whether Tetouan is chosen as a holiday destination on its own or in combination with another location in Northern Morocco there is ample opportunity to enjoy a holiday to remember with such a wide choice of activities and day trips available in the immediate vicinity.

-Accommodation in Tetouan itself is largely limited to hotels but there are a huge selection of vacation rental homes in the surrounding areas.
-You can hire anything from a prestigious sea front villa to a well appointed family apartment on a gated complex.
+Accommodation in Tetouan itself is largely limited to hotels but there is a huge variety of vacation rental homes in the surrounding areas.
+You can hire anything from a prestigious seafront villa to a well-appointed family apartment on a gated complex.
 The king of Morocco views tourism as the way ahead and has made every attempt to encourage the tourist industry.
 Constant improvement is noticeable in the quality of the roads, transport and infrastructure that can easily accommodate an influx of tourists in the summer months as well as being of vast benefit to the existing population.

 A Tetouan Mosque